Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 And remember, if you do respond physically but do it just to “meet his needs” without getting engaged, you’re not actually meeting his needs.
 In fact, you might as well send him out to clip the hedges.
 So enjoy God’s intimate gift, and make the most of it!

-…I recognize that some women might very much wish that they could respond more wholeheartedly to their husband’s sexual needs, but feel stopped in their tracks for various personal reasons.
+…I recognize that some wives might very much wish that they could respond more wholeheartedly to their husband’s sexual needs.
+But they feel stopped in their tracks for various personal reasons.
 I don’t want to add any more frustration.
 I do, however, want to encourage you to get the personal or professional help you need to move forward.
 The choice to pursue healing will be worth it, both for you and the man you love.

-An excerpt from a Today’s Christian Woman article captures this issue—and provides an important challenge to change our thinking.
+An excerpt from a Today’s Christian Woman article captures this issue.
+It provides an important challenge to wives to change our thinking.
 The author starts by admitting that although her husband really wanted to make love more often, it “just wasn’t one of my priorities.”
 She then describes a subsequent revelation:

 I felt what I did all day was meet other people’s needs.
 Whether it was caring for my children, working in ministry, or washing my husband’s clothes, by the end of the day I wanted to be done need-meeting.
 I wanted my pillow and a magazine.
 But God prompted me: “Are the ‘needs’ you meet for your husband the needs he wants met?”